 1. Poor Hosting Service

 Google is very interested in the experience and happiness of its users.
-Because poor hosting often result in service outage and slow loading websites, Google will not want to rank such websites at the top in its search engine results pages.
-The point here is that Google is also interested in the quality of its search engines and do not want to rank poor performing websites and content at the top of its search engine result pages.
+Because poor hosting often results in service outages and slow-loading websites, Google will not want to rank such websites at the top in its search engine results pages.
+The point here is that Google is also interested in the quality of its search engines and does not want to rank poor-performing websites and content at the top of its search engine result pages.

 2. On-Page Optimization Factors

 On-page factors are the things you can do on your website to improve its performance.
-This include improving the website speed, writing quality meta tags, content, responsive designs, https protocol and address duplicate content.
+This includes improving the website speed, writing quality meta tags, content, responsive designs, HTTP protocol and addressing duplicate content.

 - Improve the Speed of Your Website

 As much as you can, work to improve the speed performance of your website.
 Depending on the software that powers your website, we recommend tested plugins and extensions that improve the speed of the website.